 My very unique and special Aunt Helen, my father’s sister, passed away recently at the age of 92.
-The way she lived her life and especially her senior years influenced my life style as I continue into my senior years.
+The way she lived her life and especially her senior years continue to influence my life as I continue into my senior years..

 Interestingly I took care of my husband after he had a stroke from which he recovered but died 6 years later.
-I unconsciously incorporated some of her lifestyle into mine after my husband’s illness and death in 2009 when I was 58.
-The following are some lifestyle paths she helped me discover.
+I unconsciously incorporated some of her lifestyle into mine after my husband’s death in 2009 when I was 58.
+The following are some lifestyle paths she implemented that helped me discover my own life.

 Be Around People!

-Since Aunt Helen loved being around people she chose social activities.
+Since Aunt Helen loved being around people she enjoyed social activities.
 Aunt Helen loved to eat out and go see movies with her friends.
 I always enjoy going out to lunch or movie with my friends too.
 But sometimes I eat out or go see a movie by myself.
 I can be very charming with myself.
 (LOL)

 Broaden Your Mind

 My father, her brother, joined Aunt Helen in a class on how to use computers.
 He was 6 years older than she was!
-I took a class on how to use WordPress.
-She also traveled with my parents after us kids were all married.
+I took a class on how to use WordPress at 60.

 Volunteering, as a greeter at some community building downtown, kept her active, provided a challenge for her to learn new situations and engaged her in social events.
-I enjoy volunteering at the Cat Angel Thrift Store every week, meeting people, shopping and pricing some unique items .
+I have enjoyed volunteering at the Cat Angel Thrift Store every week, meeting people, shopping and pricing some unique items. .

 Stay Physically Active

-On one visit she wanted to learn some about belly dancing too.
+On one visit Aunt Helen wanted to learn some about belly dancing too.
 So I showed her how.
-We had so much fun and Daddy was so pleased, even though he had dementia, that he took pictures of us posing with veils.
+We had so much fun and Daddy was so pleased, even though he had dementia, he took pictures of us posing with veils.

 Challenge Your Brain

 We both loved working on crossword puzzles and cryptograms.
-I have developed more of an interest in Sudoku, which I play on my Kindle.
+I have developed an interest in Sudoku, which I play on my Kindle.
 But I play crosswords with friends on Facebook too.

 Keep Your Inner Child Alive

-She really loved children.
+Be around children.
+Aunt Helen always loved children.
 A friend, whom we now call, Sister, brought her baby to visit Aunt Helen while she was in the nursing home.
 Aunt Helen later enjoyed the grandnieces and nephews when they came from Brooklyn.

 She could be really goofy and playful, which is a trait I also inherited.
 I also can relate well with children and they seem to like me too.
 We both have/had active “inner children.”